-The Capital Strategy sets out the Council's approach to the allocation of capital resources.
-Appendix 2 shows the 5 year planned capital expenditure for 2015/16 to 2019/20, together with information on the funding of that expenditure (i.e. grants and contributions, use of earmarked revenue reserves and usable capital receipts reserve).
+The Capital Strategy, attached at attachment X sets out the Council's approach to the allocation of capital resources.
+Appendix 2 shows the 10 year planned capital expenditure for 2019/20 to 2028/29, together with information on the funding of that expenditure (i.e. grants and contributions, use of earmarked revenue reserves and usable capital receipts reserve).

-The Capital Strategy is supported by the Council's Corporate Asset Management Plan which includes an objective to optimise the Council's land and property portfolio through proactive estate management and effective corporate arrangements for the acquisition and disposal of land and property assets.
+The Capital Strategy is supported by the Council's Corporate Asset Management Strategy and Plan (West Suffolk Strategy under development - link to be provided at the end of the MTFS) which includes an objective to optimise the Council's land and property portfolio through proactive estate management and effective corporate arrangements for the acquisition and disposal of land and property assets.

-During 2015/16, the capital programme has been reviewed taking into account both the emerging priorities for West Suffolk detailed in our 2016-20 Strategic Plan, and the six key themes of the Council's response to the challenges and opportunities highlighted within this MTFS.
+During 2018/19, the capital programme has been reviewed taking into account both the strategic framework and priorities for West Suffolk detailed in its Strategic Framework, and the six key themes of the Council's response to the challenges and opportunities highlighted within this MTFS.